 Dates (Phoenix dactylifera) are the sweet fruit of a palm tree and believed to have originated in the Middle East centuries ago.
 They were brought to the Americas, specifically California and Mexico, in the 1760s and have been cultivated ever since.

 Since most date palms grow in hot, dry regions, major pest problems are rare.
-Following are a few examples: scale presents as very small insects affecting leaves, fruit stalks, or roots, heavy infestations can completely cover leaf surfaces and prevent growth; carob moths lay eggs on dates and larvae will bore into the fruit, while other types of moths have been found in stored dates, causing damage; beetles feed on leaves and fruit stalks, affecting growth, and can kill the palm; termites can feed on roots and bore their way through offshoots, killing them, and can tunnel through trunks, weakening palms so they eventually collapse.
+A few examples include scale, which affects leaves, fruit stalks, or roots.
+Heavy infestations can completely cover leaf surfaces and prevent growth.
+Carob moths lay eggs on dates and larvae bore into the fruit, while other types of moths have been found in stored dates, causing damage.
+Beetles feed on leaves and fruit stalks, affecting growth, and can kill the palm, while termites can feed on roots and bore their way through offshoots, killing them, and can tunnel through trunks, weakening palms so they eventually collapse.
 Other pests can include mites, mealybugs, palm weevils, and worms.

-Root rot is responsible for the premature death of palm fronds, preventing growth and eventually leading to the destruction of roots.
+Root rot is responsible for the premature death of palm fronds, preventing growth and eventually leading to root destruction.
 Lethal yellowing is a pathogen common to coconut trees, but in date palms, fronds turn greyish brown and slimy with soft rot, eventually falling off the tree.
 Heavy rain or excessive moisture can cause fungal growth, though it is uncommon.
 Other diseases can include blight and white rot.

-References: Agricultural Marketing Resource Center, Purdue University, UC Davis Postharvest Technology Center, University of Arizona, University of California Cooperative Extension.
+References: Purdue University, UC Davis Postharvest Technology Center, University of Arizona, University of California Cooperative Extension, USDA.